Construction notices

 Garbage collection

 The contractor is aware of the garbage collection schedule and is required to maintain access so that garbage can be collected at the curb.
-If vehicular access is interrupted for any reason, the contractor is responsible to move the garbage from the homeowner’s curb to a common location where it can be picked up.
+If vehicular access is interrupted for any reason, the contractor is responsible for moving the garbage from the homeowner’s curb to a common location where it can be picked up.
 Empty containers will then be returned to the appropriate homeowners/businesses.

 Construction disruptions